Hello and welcome!

 Parenting a teen’s digital life can be daunting, which is why we offer caregivers meaningful ways to set guardrails with their teens on TikTok.

 Our Family Pairing features let parents link their TikTok account to their teen’s to enable a variety of content and privacy settings.
 We encourage caregivers to discuss the Family Pairing features with their teens, and explain why they choose to turn them on.
+Even without Family Pairing enabled, parents can help their teens enable our app’s Digital Well-being offerings, including Screen Time Management and Restricted Mode, which are protected by a passcode set by the parent or guardian.
 These settings may vary depending on your region and version of the app.

 - Private account

 We invest in tools and resources to help parents, guardians, and families support their teens online.
 Learn more about the settings that let you manage your family’s TikTok experience.

 Online safety: 5 tips from teens

 At TikTok, we are committed to working in partnership with parents and caregivers as you support your teen’s digital journey.
 Parents tell us it can feel overwhelming to keep up with evolving trends and new platforms, so we want to help simplify things by offering parents insight on the support teens really value from trusted adults—and who better to advise on what they need than teens themselves!

 “Help me understand the rules”

 Teens don’t expect trusted adults to be experts on every platform, but they value support to set up their accounts.
 This includes help with checking and understanding privacy and safety settings.
 They also told us parents shouldn’t be afraid to set boundaries; teens expect and even welcome them!
 Safety tools like TikTok’s Family Pairing features allow families to set parameters, which are especially important while teens are starting out online.